-In its examination of the proposed Lumberton facility, the Company discovered certain chlorinated solvents in the soil and groundwater which are believed to have originated from an adjacent property.
-The Company and the owner of the Lumberton facility are negotiating to exclude the area of the property known to be affected from the property that the Company is acquiring.
-The Company believes that it will not be deemed a responsible party with respect to such known contamination and accordingly that such contamination will not have a material adverse effect on the Company's operations or financial condition, although there can be no assurance that other portions of the Lumberton property may not become affected in the future or that other environmental issues may not arise.
+In its pre-acquisition examination of its new Lumberton facility, the Company discovered certain chlorinated solvents in the soil and groundwater which are believed to have originated from an adjacent property.
+The Company and the then owner of the Lumberton facility agreed to exclude the area of the property known to be affected from the property that the Company acquired.
+The Company believes that it will not be deemed a responsible party with respect to such known contamination and accordingly that such contamination will not have a material adverse effect on the Company's operations or financial condition, although there can be no assurance that other portions of the Lumberton property may not become affected in the future or that other environmental issues may not arise